Consistency of the Full and Reduced Order Models for Evolve-Filter-Relax Regularization of Convection-Dominated, Marginally-Resolved Flows: Model Reduction: With Respect to Time and the Reynolds Number

-The relative log-errors plotted in Figure \ref{fig:4err_65} for both the velocity and the pressure are most of the time one order of magnitude lower for the EFR-EFRROM than for the EFR-ROM.
-The EFR-EFRROM is more accurate than the EFR-ROM in approximating the velocity field at $t=8$ (Figure \ref{fig:4u_65}) and the pressure field at $t=5$ (Figure \ref{fig:4p_65}).
-The EFR-EFRROM also yields a more accurate drag coefficient, $C_D(t)$ (Figure \ref{fig:4cd_cl_65}, left).
-Although both the EFR-EFRROM and EFR-ROM lift coefficients, $C_L(t)$ (Figure \ref{fig:4cd_cl_65}, right), are relatively inaccurate, the EFR-EFRROM approximation is more accurate than the EFR-ROM.
+The relative log-errors plotted in Figure \ref{fig:4err_65} for both the velocity and the pressure are lower for the {{EFR-EFR}} than for the {EFR-noEFR}.
+The {{EFR-EFR}} is also more accurate than the {EFR-noEFR} in approximating the velocity field at $t=8$ (Figure \ref{fig:4u_65}) and the pressure field at $t=5$ (Figure \ref{fig:4p_65}).
+Both algorithms yield accurate approximations for the drag coefficient, $C_D(t)$ (Figure \ref{fig:4cd_cl_65}, left) and relatively inaccurate approximations for the lift coefficient, $C_L(t)$ (Figure \ref{fig:4cd_cl_65}, right). \A{Table \ref{tab:table65} lists the maximum, minimum, and average error values over time for the velocity and pressure fields, and shows that the {EFR-EFR} is more accurate than the {EFR-noEFR}.
+However, the EFR-noEFR strategy is slightly more accurate in the reconstruction of the force coefficients in terms of $L^2-$errors: $\overline E_{C_L} = 1.75$, $\hat E_{C_L} = 1.84$, $\overline E_{C_D} = 0.025$, and $\hat E_{C_D} = 0.030$.\\[0.1cm] Overall, the improvement in the {EFR-EFR} is highlighted by the left Pareto plot in Figure \ref{fig:pareto4}.
+Indeed, fixing $r_p=r_s=3$ and choosing $r_u = 20, 22, 24, 26, 28, 30, 32, 34, 36, 38, 40$ shows that, over this range of $r_u$ values, the {EFR-EFR} performs better than the {EFR-noEFR} with respect to both the velocity and the pressure approximations.
+Indeed, the {EFR-EFR} with $r_u=20$ yields a low relative error that the {EFR-noEFR} cannot attain by increasing its $r_u$ value (and, consequently, its relative wall time). }